 What would you say your most remarkable wildlife encounter has been?

-Location and weather conditions seem to be a crucial aspect to a successful photograph.
+Location and weather conditions seem to be a crucial aspect of a successful photograph.
 How do you handle these unpredictable factors?

 What’s the best part of being a photographer?